 Don’t Do Anything To Your Motorcycle

 Don’t try to fix your motorcycle; the damage done to your motorcycle will be used as evidence when making a claim.
-You should repair your motorcycle when the case is over.
+You should repair your bike when the case is over.